• About Us

 You can also quickly launch the application by typing “Character Map” in the Windows search bar and clicking the first result that comes up.

-Once the Character Map is open, look for the greater than or equal to sign (≥).
+Once the Character Map is open, look for the ≥ symbol.
 If you have a hard time finding it, check the “Advanced view” box and type “greater than or equal to” in the search field.
 Click Search or press Enter on your keyboard, and the symbol will be shown.

 Click the ≥ symbol to highlight it, and then click Select.
 Click Copy to add the symbol to your clipboard.